fastass-ez/cloud_rendering_gc/README.md

 1. Free version of Google Colab will allow the user to use GPUs for 12hrs in a week per Google Account.
 For detailed info, check out  https://colab.research.google.com/signup

-2. This only supports Cycles render as for now.
+2. This only supports Cycles render as of now.

-3. If the webpage is closed during the process, it terminates the jupyter notebook file.
+3. If the webpage is closed during the process, it terminates the Jupyter notebook file.
 To make it run in the background, a smartphone can be used for the same, with the tab left open on background processes.

+4. It's better to provide the Blender Application in your drive as this will subtract the time to download it whenever you run the code in the future.